boneyphilip/battleship-game/README.md

    python3 battleship.py
 --------------------------------------------------------------------------

 ## Deployment

-The Battleship game was deployed on [Replit](https://replit.com/@boneyphilip/battleship-game?v=1).
+This project has been deployed to the cloud using [Replit](https://replit.com).
+Replit is an online IDE and cloud platform that supports running Python command-line applications directly in the browser.
+This makes it a good choice for deploying a CLI game like Battleship.

-### Steps to deploy:
+### Deployment Steps

-1. Created a new Python Replit project.
+1. Created a new Replit project and selected **Python** as the template.
-2. Uploaded `battleship.py` and necessary files.
+2. Imported this GitHub repository into Replit.
+3. Ensured the main script is set to `battleship.py` in the `.replit` file.
-3. Installed required libraries (`colorama`, `wcwidth`) via the Replit package manager.
+4. Installed the required Python libraries (`colorama`, `wcwidth`) in the Replit shell.
+5. Clicked **Run** to test that the game starts correctly and accepts user input in the browser terminal.
+6. Removed any commented-out or debug code before final deployment.
+7. Set the Repl to **public** so it can be accessed without login.
+8. Copied the public URL and tested it in an incognito browser to confirm accessibility.

+### Live Link

-4. Ran the game inside the Replit online terminal.
+You can play the Battleship game online here:

-### Access
-The game can be played directly in the browser by visiting:

 👉 [Play Battleship on Replit](https://replit.com/@boneyphilip/battleship-game?v=1)

 --------------------------------------------------------------------------
    📸 Screenshots